 Fort St. Joseph National Historic Site

-Built by the British at the island’s most southern point, all that remains of Fort St. Joseph are the foundations.
-The fort was built to protect the trade route from Montreal to the Upper Great Lakes and was destroyed by the Americans in the War of 1812.
+All that remains of Fort St. Joseph, at the island’s most southern point, are the foundations.
+Built by the British to protect the trade route from Montreal to the Upper Great Lakes, the fort was destroyed by the Americans in the War of 1812.

 Be sure to start at the Visitor Centre.
 Learn about the history of the fort, its role as a base for the British military and in the War of 1812.
 Walk the 1-kilometre path around the ruins of this once great fort.
 Interpretive signs explain the story of the people of this thriving 1800s community and how they survived.
 There are daily demonstrations in the summer.

-Within the National Historic Site there are several short, easy hiking trails to learn more about life on St. Joseph Island and to visit the bird sanctuary.
+In addition to the fort, there are several short, easy hiking trails to learn more about life on St. Joseph Island and to visit the bird sanctuary.

 Adcocks’ Woodland Gardens

-This lovely woodland garden was planted over 30 years ago with shade gardens, sun gardens, water gardens, meadows and trees of all kinds.
-Wander all you want.
-Five kilometres of trails circle the property.
+This lovely, woodland garden was planted over 30 years ago with shade gardens, sun gardens, water gardens, meadows and trees of all kinds.
+Wander the 5 kilometres of trails around the property.
 The best time to visit is in the middle of the day.

 St. Joseph Island Museum